jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 The following kinds of brews are allowed:

 - PHP Extensions: They may be built with PECL, but installation via homebrew is sometimes much easier.
-- PHP Utilities: php-version, php-build fall under this category
+- PHP Utilities: php-version, php-build fall under this category.
 - Common PHP Web Applications: phpmyadmin goes here.
-Note that WordPress would not because it requires other migration steps, such as database migrations etc.
+Note that WordPress would not qualify because it requires other migration steps, such as database migrations etc.
 - PHP Frameworks: These are to be reviewed on a case-by-case basis.
 Generally, only a recent, stable version of a popular framework will be allowed.

 If you have any concerns as to whether your formula belongs in PHP, just open a pull request with the formula and we'll take it from there.